-In the world of boarding school admissions, decisions come out on March 10th.
-These decisions are mailed home, but are sometimes delivered via email or are available to view online.
+At some point, you will hear back from a school's admissions office with their decision.
+Day schools often set their own notification dates, but in the world of boarding school admissions, decisions come out on March 10th every year, no matter the day of the week.
+These decisions are mailed home, but also are sometimes delivered via email or are available to view online.
 For many of our children (and their families), this is a difficult time.
 For many, it is the first time hearing they have not been accepted somewhere.
 We love our students and think the world of them, but realistically, when they're placed into pools of hundreds (and in some cases, thousands) of similar students, they do not always come out on top.
 We ask that you remain calm and patient.
 Please do not jump on the schools and demand information.
-(In fact, many schools time their spring break so that the admissions offices are closed immediately following the notifications.)
+(In fact, many schools time their spring break so that the admissions offices are closed immediately following notifications.)
+We also want our students to consider the feelings of their peers - particularly when students who were waitlisted or denied see classmates discussing their acceptances.